Leeds United legends have left an indelible mark on a club that has a rich history of remarkable players gracing Elland Road.

 Charles made his debut for Leeds United in 1949 and quickly established himself as one of the most talented young players in the country.
 He played a key role in Leeds’ promotion to the First Division in 1956 and was a vital part of the team that finished second in the league in the 1956-57 season.

 In total, Charles scored 93 goals in 155 appearances for Leeds United, including a hat-trick in a 7-1 win over Doncaster Rovers in 1953.
 He was also a regular for the Welsh national team, earning 38 caps and scoring 15 goals.

-Charles’ performances at Leeds United earned him a move to Italian giants Juventus in 1957, where he became the first British player to command a transfer fee of over £100,000.
+Charles’ performances at Leeds United earned him a move to Italian giants Juventus in 1957, which saw him become the first British player to command a transfer fee of £65,000.
 He went on to enjoy great success in Italy, winning three Serie A titles and reaching the European Cup final in 1963.